Why Division II and III Athletes Deserve NIL Opportunities Too

 These stories prove that non-D1 athletes can succeed with NIL.
 They show that with the right strategy, athletes from all divisions can thrive.

-NIL Collectives for Small Schools: Creating Sustainable Support Systems
+NIL Collectives for Small Schools: Building Sustainable Growth Networks

 NIL collectives are changing how small schools help their athletes.
 They offer a key way for athletes to use their name, image, and likeness.
 These groups pool resources to help athletes make the most of their opportunities.